Shashank-0208/BHIV-HR-PLATFORM/docs/reports/PRODUCTION_READINESS_REPORT.md

 - ✅ **Documentation**: All changes properly documented and synchronized

 ### **Production & Development Ready**
-Both production and local development environments are fully operational with all 5 services running, proper database schema v4.1.0 deployed, and comprehensive health monitoring active.
-The platform is ready for full-scale use with Phase 3 AI capabilities.
+Both production and local development environments are fully operational with all 6 services running, proper database schema v4.2.0 deployed, and comprehensive health monitoring active.
+The platform is ready for full-scale use with Phase 3 AI capabilities and LangGraph workflow automation.